iriscxy/Target-aware-RWG/README.md

 # Target-aware-RWG
-Official code and dataset for SIGIR 2022 paper 'Target-aware Abstractive Related Work Generation with Contrastive Learning'.
+Official code and dataset for SIGIR 2022 paper [Target-aware Abstractive Related Work Generation with Contrastive Learning](https://arxiv.org/pdf/2205.13339.pdf).

 # About the corpus